qqtools/qqtools/README.md

 commands written in Python.

 # Installation
+0. Make sure you have Python installed and available in your system path under the name `python`.

 1. Pick an installation location (your home directory, for example).
 The recommended directory name is `.qqd`.

  ```console